-Finally the long, dry and gloomy days of winter have left the city of Beijing and now comes its flower season.
+Finally the long, dry and gloomy days of winter have left the city of Beijing and now comes its season of flowers.
 The whole city of Beijing wakes up with flowers blooming here and there between later March and later April. if you are interested in Beijing flower viewing, today’s post will be helpful for you to plan your own Beijing spring tour.

 Today is a bit windy and a little overcast with highest temperature at 12 degrees Celsius.
-It is not a perfect day for photographing, adding some difficulty to an amateure photographer like me.
-As a plum flower enthusiast, I cannot afford to wait for another sunday and miss the prime blooming time for plum blossoms.
+It is not a perfect day for photographing, adding some difficulty to an amateur photographer like me.
+As a plum flower enthusiast, I cannot afford to wait for another Sunday and miss the prime blooming time for plum blossoms.

 It is said that there are about 1,000 plum trees in the park and the prime blooming time is between March 25 and April 5.
 So I hit the right time for plum flower viewing in Beijing.

 There are over a dozen types of plum trees in the park shown in the colors of black red, res, pink, white and green.
 People in small groups, family or friends, gather around some blooming plum trees, talking, laughing, taking pictures and some even taking a sniff of the fragrant buds.